pacman-admin/Repeat/README.txt

 The project is licensed almost entirely under the Apache License, version 2.0.

-Some libraries are MIT licensed, as are 6 source files I created myself (with inspiration from HP Truong's original code).
+Some libraries are MIT licensed, as are 10 source files I created myself (with inspiration from HP Truong's original code).

-The 6 source files licensed under the MIT license are:
+The 10 source files licensed under the MIT license are:
 AbstractSimpleHandler.java
 AbstractGETHandler.java
 AbstractPOSTHandler.java
 AbstractComplexGETHandler.java

 GetEditedSourceHandler.java
-ActionEditSourceCode.java
+ActionEditSourceHandler.java

+OSIdentifier.java
+OS.java

+HTTPLogger.java
+RunnableVoid.java

 Check the git commit history on the GitHub repo for details of who coded what.
 The source code is freely available, provided you comply with the terms of the license.